This study looks at the relationship between macronutrient intake and specific health outcomes.

 For example, most people consume most of their calories from white rice in Bangladesh.
 The poor nutritional status could be contributing to mortality along with a lack of access to specific resources.

 Although the authors used four different pieces of data (education, household wealth, household income, and country income level) to fit their models for socioeconomic status (SES),

 But what about fat?
 Does this study suggest that fat is protective?

 Typical sources of these fats include fish, nuts, and vegetable oils.
-These foods are much more nutrient dense than refined carbohydrate sources.
+These foods are much more nutrient-dense than refined carbohydrate sources.
 They are also much less available in poor areas.

-The analyzes conducted by the authors of this study also make it a bit difficult to draw strong conclusions at the individual or national level: Data from 18 countries were combined to produce these results, and such a large sample size is a sharp double sword.
+The analyzes conducted by the authors of this study also make it a bit difficult to draw firm conclusions at the individual or national level: Data from 18 countries were combined to produce these results, and such a large sample size is a sharp double sword.

 Now, one must remember that this is all speculation based on the limitations of this study and epidemiological research in general.

 Many other potential factors could be contributing to the trends we see in the data.
 Still, even so, the data shows an association between high carbohydrate intake and total mortality and non-cardiovascular mortality.

 And it’s pretty impressive that the trends remain after adjusting for so many covariates.